 If any ambiguity, conflict, discrepancy, omission, or other error in this RFA is discovered, immediately notify the Chancellor's Office of the error and request a written modification or clarification of the document.
 A clarifying addendum will be given to all parties who have obtained the RFA, without divulging the source of the request.
 Insofar as practical, the Chancellor's Office will give such notice to other interested parties, but the Chancellor's Office shall not be responsible for failure to do so.

-Contact person for these Instructions and/or RFA Specification is:
+The contact person for these Instructions and/or RFA Specification is:

-Abigail Sifrit

-(916) 322-4285

-asifrit@ccco.edu
+Abigail Singleton via e-mail at asingleton@cccco.edu